 When parents or support providers become concerned that their child is not following a typical developmental course, they turn to experts, including psychologists, educators and medical professionals, for a diagnosis.

 There are many differences between a medical diagnosis and an educational determination, or school evaluation, of a disability.
 A medical diagnosis is made by a physician based on an assessment of symptoms and diagnostic tests.
-A medical diagnosis of autism spectrum disorder, for instance, is most frequently made by a physician according to the Diagnostic and Statistical Manual (DSM-5) of the American Psychological Association (2013).
+A medical diagnosis of autism spectrum disorder, for instance, is most frequently made by a physician according to the Diagnostic and Statistical Manual (DSM-5, released 2013) of the American Psychological Association.
 This manual guides physicians in diagnosing autism spectrum disorder according to a specific number of symptoms.

-An educational determination, in contrast, is made by a multidisciplinary evaluation team comprised of various school professionals.
+An educational determination is made by a multidisciplinary evaluation team of various school professionals.
 The evaluation results are reviewed by a team of qualified professionals and the parents to determine whether a student qualifies for special education and related services under the Individuals with Disabilities Education Act (IDEA) (Hawkins, 2009).